HaopengDENG/HaopengDENG/README.md

 ### About me
 Hi there 👋!
 My name is Haopeng DENG, a year-2 student from the CSE department of CUHK.

-- :books: I’m interested in learning theoreotical computer science.
+- :books: I’m interested in learning GitHub.
 - :man_student: I’m working on the course project of CSCI3251.
 - :hearts: My favorite hobby is learning new stuff.
 - :badminton: My favorite sports activity is playing badminton.